Member Organizations

 While I&D mechanisms are established within accredited professional organizations and supported by legislative authority, comprehensive publicly available information is not available to demonstrate that a unified system incorporating all requirements of SMO 6 is established and operational for all professional accountants across the jurisdiction, including confirmation of the operational status of the PCA framework.

-Accordingly, investigative and disciplinary systems exist and are operational within accredited professional organizations; however, full incorporation of SMO 6 requirements for all professional accountants at the jurisdiction level cannot be conclusively demonstrated.
+Accordingly, investigative and disciplinary systems exist and are operational within accredited professional organizations; however, alignment with SMO 6 requirements for all professional accountants at the jurisdiction level cannot be conclusively demonstrated.
 Adoption is therefore assessed as Partially Adopted.

 Current Status: Partially Adopted